Henry II, Holy Roman Emperor: First Italian expedition

 The death of Otto III in 1002 and the resulting political turmoil over his successor allowed Italy to fall from German control.
 Margrave Arduin of Ivrea proclaimed himself King of Italy at Pavia soon after the Emperor's death.
 Accompanied by Archbishop Arnulf II of Milan, Arduin won the support of the Italian territorial magnates.
 Arduin, however, had been excommunicated in 997 for the murder of the Bishop of Vercelli.
 This allowed Arduin's enemies in the Church, led by Archbishop Frederick of Ravenna, to side with the German King Henry II as the rightful ruler of Italy.
 Henry II sent Duke Otto I of Carinthia, over the March of Verona to face Arduin, but Arduin successfully defeated Otto's troops at the Battle of Fabrica in 1003.

 In 1004 Henry II responded to calls for aid from Italian bishops and led an invasion into Italy against Arduin.
 Henry II gathered his troops at Augsburg and marched through the Brenner Pass to Trento, Italy.
 After initial military successes, much of the Italian clergy and some noble families swore allegiance to Henry II, including Archbishop Arnulf II.
 Joining Henry II in Bergamo, Arnulf II crowned him as King of Italy ("Rex Italiae") on 14 May 1004 in Pavia, in the Basilica of San Michele Maggiore.
 Unlike his predecessors, after gaining the Kingdom of Italy Henry II wore two crowns, one for Germany and one for Italy, instead of a common crown representing both realms.

 After the coronation a dispute arose between some of the residents and Henry's people.
 It escalated to where the residents attacked the palace where the king was dining.
 The army encamped outside the city swiftly moved to protect the king, and in the onslaught the city caught fire and many residents were killed.

 After receiving the homage of the remaining Italian nobles, Henry returned to Germany in the early summer of 1004 without first traveling to Rome to claim the Imperial crown.
 This is most likely due to opposition from Pope John XVIII.
 Henry would not return to Italy for a decade, leaving the Kingdom to govern itself.
-Henry returned to Germany to take military action against the rebellious Boleslaw I of Poland.
+Henry returned to Germany to take military action against the rebellious Bolesław I of Poland.